Search

 Restaurants in Rovaniemi (Lapland)

-And this what-to-visit in Lapland guide would not be complete without mentioning food!
-Rovaniemi is not a very big city so I had the opportunity to try several of its restaurants.
-Unless you opt for fast food (there is McDonald’s, Subway and Hesburger in the centre of Rovaniemi), food prices are high.
-On average, a one-person meal in a not-very-expensive restaurant costs around 20€.
+Unless you opt for fast food (there is a McDonald’s, Subway and Hesburger in the centre of Rovaniemi), eating out in Rovaniemi is expensive.
+On average, a one-person meal in a not-very-expensive restaurant cost me around 20€ in 2021.
 Alcohol is quite expensive (1 beer 33cl about 8€), but water is usually free.

 Even so, although I opted for fast food a few times, I didn’t want to miss out on trying some of the city’s restaurants: